Open all your browsers at once in OSx

 • If you pass in a URL when calling browser it will open the browsers with that URL

-Basically all this is doing is creating a function you can call from the command line called browser, this function will run each line in turn.
+This creates a function you can call from the command line called browser, this function will run each line in turn.
 All each line does is open the binary stored within your .app folder.

 The </dev/null &>/dev/null & part of the line simply says to the terminal, don’t bother me with any output from these browsers, it effectively detaches them from the terminal.